mazimweal/mazimweal.github.io/onto/readme.md

 Emerging Patterns
 ==========
 To bridge the availability gap of patterns for representing disaster knowledge, we identify existing and emerging patterns that can be used to organize disaster knowledge.
-Work in progress ...
-Final Ontology to be loaded soon with emerging patterns--- URL   https://mazimweal.github.io/onto/documentation/index-en.html#desc
+Work in progress ..
+Ontology  with emerging patterns found at--- URL   https://mazimweal.github.io/onto/hazardOnto/webvowl/index.html#